quark-engine/quark-engine/docs/source/quark_script.rst

     CWE-921 is detected in ovaa.apk.

-Detect CWE-312 in Android Application (ovaa.apk)
+Detect CWE-312 in Android Application
 ----------------------------------------------------

 This scenario seeks to find **cleartext storage of sensitive data** in the APK file.